What are Pelvic Floor Disorders?

-Pelvic Floor Disorders Treatment Options
+How Are Pelvic Floor Disorders Diagnosed?

 Your OBGYN will perform imaging, physical and pelvic exams, and more to provide you with a diagnosis and specific treatment information you need to make a decision on how to treat it.
 Your recommendations may include:

 - Living at a healthy weight